The spa architecture of Binz experience as once

 As a village innkeeper in Binz, he had noticed that his visitors, who were arriving from Putbus, were always wondering why there was no place to stay on the beach in Binz and why they always had to walk from the village down to the sea.
 As a businessman, Klünder did not take long to ask, and built the “beach hotel”, which was the first to offer accommodation on the beach.
 Under the eyes of the villagers, his hotel was already a success in its first year that could be seen.

-After that there was no holding back, and more and more villas and hotels were built Baltic sea beach along the beach promenade, which was built for the "air snappers".
+After that there was no holding back, and more and more villas and hotels were built Baltic sea beach along the beach promenade that was built for the “Luftsnappers”.
 To this day it is the main attraction in Binz.
-The "air snappers" still exist.
-They stroll up and down along the sandy beach as they always have.
-However, Klünders Strand-Hotel no longer exists today.
-In its place stands the Grand Hotel Binz, a five-star hotel that offers views of the Baltic Sea and the pier on one side and the tranquility of the forest that stretches along the hillside all the way up to the top of the cliff clinging to the slope.
+The “Luftsnappers” also still exist.
+They stroll up and down along the sandy beach as always.
+However, Klünder's beach hotel no longer exists today.
+In its place stands the Grand Hotel Binz.
+This is a five-star hotel that offers views of the Baltic Sea and the pier on one side and the tranquility of the forest on the other.

 The beach hall

-Only a few steps away, away from the hustle and bustle of the pier, is the beach hall that Wilhelm Klünder had built for his first bathers.
-We don't shy away from going there, and it's worth it, because the beach hall with its furnishings offers a place for a break while strolling along the promenade.
-But the villas that are lined up towards the pier are also worth seeing.
-The name "Klünder" appears again on one of them.
-Alwine Klünder, Wilhelm Klünder's widow, had the pension with twelve rooms built.
-Like most other villas, their best time was in the twenties and thirties, when Binz developed into one of the Baltic seaside resorts.
-Towards the end of World War II, many of the houses were repurposed and used as emergency shelters.
+Just a few steps away, away from the hustle and bustle of the pier, is the beach hall that Wilhelm Klünder had built for his first bathers.
+We don't shy away from the trip there, and it's worth it, because the beach hall's furnishings offer a place to take a break while strolling along the promenade.
+But the villas that are lined up next to the pier are also worth seeing.
+The name “Klünder” appears again on one of them.
+Alwine Klünder, Wilhelm Klünder's widow, had the guesthouse built with twelve rooms.
+Like most other villas, their best time was in the twenties and thirties, when Binz developed into one of the Baltic Sea resorts.
+Towards the end of the Second World War, many of the houses were converted into emergency accommodation.
 Villa Klünder was a maternity home for refugee women.

 The Baltic Sea Binz during GDR times